 - Mitch Mullany's The Breaks includes a scene reminiscent of I'm Gonna Git You Sucka when the main character, Derrick, attends a spoken word performance.
 After a dreadlocked black man recites an angry Afrocentric poem, the hostess says, "Thank you very much, Stokely Ungawa, and your lovely wife, Betsy..." at which point the camera cuts to the same poet, embracing a very WASPy looking blonde.

 - Martin Lawrence plays an especially obnoxious example of this trope in National Security.

-- A blink-and-you'll-miss-him background character who shows up twice in Across the Universe.
+- A blink-and-you'll-miss-him background character who shows up twice in Across the Universe (2007).
 First during a war protest in New York City, mixed in amongst the crowds, and later can be seen in Paco's office, as another sign of Paco's increasing extremism.

 - Zeus from Die Hard with a Vengeance definitely qualifies, with similarities in appearance as well as personality.
 In fact, Samuel L. Jackson researched the role to look and act exactly like Malcolm X himself.
 He gradually drifts into more sensible territory as the movie progresses, though.

 - Played straight and subverted with Marcus in Airheads, who accuses Rex and Milo of being racist, but has no clue who Rodney King is.

 - Jeriko One in Strange Days is a combination of Malcolm X and Tupac Shakur.
 Given the fact that he's murdered by racist cops, he might have a point.